MohammedRehabS/pd-course/README.md

 ![image](https://github.com/user-attachments/assets/e791d1ae-545b-4e1a-ae4c-af93eec42a49)

+### Reviewing results

+#### Manually checking the def

 Output is a def file:

 ![image](https://github.com/user-attachments/assets/097762b3-485c-4f0f-960a-7a1a4a16b1a5)

+409 pins present with location defined

+21230 components ( synthesis had 14876, difference could be because of tap cells and decaps)

+All logic instances don't have placement defined.
+Tap cells and decaps are placed.

+Nets have logical connectivity defined but no routing as expected

+#### Calculating Core and Die area and utilization ratio

 $$ \texttt{ Die Area} = \texttt{length} * \texttt{height} = {(660685-0) \over 1000} * {(671405-0) \over 1000} = 443587.21 \texttt{sq microns} $$